-1. Amazon Prime Video
+Amazon Prime Video

 Amazon Prime Video is one of the best — if not the best — Netflix alternatives.
-It offers plenty of popular movies and TV shows, and has great original programming.
-The shows that stand out are The Marvelous Mrs. Maisel, The Man In The High Castle, and Tom Clancy’s Jack Ryan, to name a few.
+It offers plenty of popular movies and TV shows and has great original programming.
+The shows that stand out are The Marvelous Mrs. Maisel, The Man In The High Castle, The Boys, and Tom Clancy’s Jack Ryan, to name a few.
 You can check out more original series available on Amazon Prime Video in our dedicated article here.

 If you’re an Amazon Prime member, the Prime Video service is included in your subscription.
 Amazon Prime costs $12.99 per month and also includes free shipping on a bunch of products sold by the retailer, Amazon’s Prime Reading service, and more.
 Amazon Prime Video is also available as a standalone service and goes for $8.99 per month.

-HBO Now retails for $14.99, making it $2 more expensive than Netflix’s standard plan and a dollar cheaper than the premium plan that offers 4K streaming.
 It’s definitely not the cheapest service on this list, but it’s still worth the money because of all the great content it offers.

-Hulu is home to old and new hit TV series like the Simpsons, Seinfeld, ER, and Futurama.
+Hulu is home to old and new hit TV series like Seinfeld, ER, and Futurama.
 There are also a few original shows available, including the popular The Handmaid’s Tale.
 What makes Hulu special is that it releases new episodes of some of the most popular shows around a day or so after they are aired on TV.
 Netflix, on the other hand, generally releases an entire season of a certain show at once, so you have to wait longer to start watching it.

 There are a few drawbacks to consider, with the biggest one being that the service is ad-supported.
 You will usually have to sit through a 30-second commercial before your movie or show begins, followed by up to three additional ads for shows and nine for movies longer than an hour and a half.

-If you don’t already know about Disney Plus we’d be surprised.
+If you don’t already know about Disney Plus, we’d be surprised.
 The service launched in mid-November in the US and other parts of the world.
 If you have kids, it is a great Netflix alternative, with tons of classic and current family movies and TV shows to watch under one service.
-You can watch nearly all the Pixar, Star Wars and Marvel Cinematic Universe movies on Disney Plus as well.
+You can watch nearly all the Pixar, Star Wars, and Marvel Cinematic Universe movies on Disney Plus as well.

 Acorn TV is home to classic and current shows from Britain, Ireland, Australia, and a few other countries.
 It’s a fantastic Netflix alternative, offering popular TV shows like Inspector George Gently, Doc Martin, Midsomer Murders, and plenty of others.
 Most Americans are not familiar with these shows, but trust me, they are definitely worth watching.
 There are also a few movies available, but the selection isn’t very big.